 As the guidance for uranium recovery licensing goes back to the late 1970s, the NRC staff determined that a thorough reexamination, consolidation, and updating of the guidance being used by DWMEP staff would be appropriate.
-This update is being prepared as a 4th volume to NUREG-1757.
+This is a multi-year effort to review, consolidate and update over 130 uranium recovery decommissioning guidance documents.
+The update is being prepared as Volume 4 of NUREG-1757.
 This volume will incorporate those provisions and aspects of the existing uranium recovery guidance, which are specifically relevant to the reclamation, restoration and decommissioning of uranium recovery facilities.
 All commercial licensed facility types will be addressed: convention mills, ISR, heap leach and byproduct recovery operations.
 This volume will incorporate provisions unique to byproduct material as defined in section 11(e).2 of the Atomic Energy Act of 1954, as amended, permanent waste disposal, and financial assurance, which are significantly different from such considerations in the decommissioning of other materials facilities.
-During FY 2012, the staff initiated drafting the guidance.
-As part of the approach to enhance early stakeholder input, the membership of the working group has been expanded to include the NRC Region IV staff and a representative from the Colorado Department of Public Health and Environment.
-This effort was discussed with stakeholders such as the National Mining Association.